 I never sent in the form requesting the hundred grand.
 JP Morgan was hit hard, right in New York City.
 I felt like my school seminars were the last thing they needed to focus on.
 They had a city to rebuild.
 But my mission never left me.
 More than ever, I wanted to help people create atmospheres where no one would ever have to suffer in silence and where each person’s authentic gifts and strengths could shine.
 I wrote and published: Reach Your Stars!
 I continued coaching people and providing private seminars and workshops.

 I entered and exited a couple of toxic relationships.
-I learned about narcissistic abuse.
+I learned about emotional abuse and Complex Post Traumatic Stress Disorder.
 I learned that there is such a thing as “loving too much” and I learned to call a spade a spade (naming the abuse).
 I also learned how to recognize my part and to end unhealthy relationships.

 My process of inner healing paid off.
 I made two great discoveries.
 First, in order to survive psychological trauma and heal it, I developed superpowers.
 These include: vigilance, vision, inner knowing, the ability to sense the flow of energy in a room and ride it like a surfer, intuition, the ability to really listen, the ability to unite people for purposes of cooperation and mutual support, the ability to communicate, the ability to move people into empowered action, and the ability to negotiate.
 As I developed these abilities, I unwittingly honed my favorite superpower: leadership.